Harriet de Boinville: Mary Shelley

 Harriet de Boinville’s friendship with Mary (the daughter of William Godwin and Mary Wollstonecraft) spanned four decades.
 It began in London in the early 1800s.
 Harriet was a frequent guest of Godwin’s in his home on Skinner Street, where he moved after the death of Mary’s mother and his remarriage.
 Harriet’s daughter Cornelia and Mary Godwin were childhood playmates.
 Harriet de Boinville invited Mary to Cornelia’s nuptial ball in London in 1812.
-Two years later Harriet de Boinville’s cordial relationship with Mary ended because of her relationship with Percy Bysshe Shelley, a married man—married to Harriet de Boinville’s friend, Harriet Shelley.
+Two years later Harriet de Boinville’s cordial relationship with Mary ended because of her relationship with Percy Bysshe Shelley.

 Portrait of Mary Shelley by Richard Rothwell 1840.
 Source: Public Domain.

 In the summer of 1829, Harriet de Boinville received “a friendly letter” from Mary Shelley and the two widows began to correspond and see each other again.
 Harriet wrote Mary four letters now preserved in the University of Oxford, Bodleian Library, Abinger Collection, published for the first time in At the Center of the Circle: Harriet de Boinville (1773-1847).
-In these letters (dated October 16, 1829, June 11, 1836, December 18, 1837, and January 26, 1839), Harriet discussed her personal feelings about Shelley and Godwin and suggested ways in which she could help Mary promote their literary legacies.
+In these letters (dated 16 October 1829, 11 June 1836, 18 December 1837, and 26 January 1839), Harriet discussed her personal feelings about Shelley and Godwin and suggested ways in which she could help Mary promote their literary legacies.
 In addition, she encouraged Mary with her own writing.
 “What is your pen doing just now?” she asked in 1837.
 By this time Mary had written the Gothic classic Frankenstein (1818); other novels (Valperga, The Last Man, Perkin Warbeck, Lodore, Falkner, and Mathilde), as well as History of a Six Weeks’ Tour.
 Harriet discussed at length their mutual friend, the social reformer and abolitionist Frances Wright, and "the present affecting state of Italy” in the 1836 letter.

 Mary often visited Madame de Boinville in Paris.
 “There is something in her society and conversation that animates and pleases me,” she wrote her sister Claire Clairmont on September 20, 1843.
 Through Madame de Boinville, Mary met Italian refugees in Paris who had been rebels in the movement for Italian independence and unification.
 In the early 1840s, Claire moved to Paris where she attended Harriet de Boinville's social gatherings, crowded with republicans and Italian revolutionaries.
 In one letter to her half sister, Mary, she wrote:At Madame de Boinville's the people are clever and I go there and I like the conversation, but I am never allowed to speak myself...after fifteen years being silent, I want to talk a good deal...to clear out my mind of all the ideas that have been accumulating and literally rotting there for so many years - but they won't allow me this in Rue Clichy- the instant I speak, the whole coterie fall upon my words and pick them to pieces...seize upon my argument (so dear to me)...they are liberals of such opposite characters.